crrobinson14/vue-rethinkdb/bridge/README.md

 # RethinkDB WebSocket Bridge

+:warning: **I no longer use SocketCluster myself, and will be rewriting this section to remove it soon.** SocketCluster is a great project but in the time since I last used it here it's gotten even more sophisticated and also more complex.
+There is actually no requirement in a project like this to use a cluster-aware backend - RethinkDB itself is already clustered and the WebSocket bridge is easy to scale in most cases just using traditional horizontal scaling.
+It may still be a good option if your project has complex needs, but for this module I'll be rewriting the bridge around a simpler approach.

 This module is based on the highly scalable, robust [SocketCluster](https://socketcluster.io/) framework.
 To use it, do the following: